RNCDev/waypoint-coop/support-docs/1_Permission_Delegation_Schema.md

   Delegate A → Delegate B (BLOCKED)
 ```

-This prevents unauthorized expansion of data access through delegation chains.
+This prevents unauthorized expansion of data access through grant chains.

 ---